-Offshore metering systems are used in FPSO, FSO, Platform / MOPU / TLP, FLNG / FSRU.
-Onshore metering systems are used in Oil Production Plant, Oil Refinery, Gas Processing Plant, Petrochemical Plant, Terminal, Tank Farm, Pipelines, etc.
+Offshore metering systems are used in FPSO, FSO, Platform / MOPU / TLP, and FLNG / FSRU.
+Onshore metering systems are used in Oil Production plants, Oil refineries, Gas Processing Plants, Petrochemical plants, Terminal, Tank farms, Pipelines, etc.

 Few important considerations for FMS Design

-- The type and size of the FMS are based on fluid properties, required system uncertainty, flow rate, pressure drop, maintenance, proving requirements and more.
-Different types of meters such as the Positive Displacement meter (PD meter), Turbine meter, Ultrasonic Flowmeter (UFM), Coriolis meter, Orifice meter, V-Cone meter, Ventury meter, etc. are used for flow metering.
+The type and size of the FMS are based on fluid properties, required system uncertainty, flow rate, pressure drop, maintenance, proving requirements, and more.
+Different types of flowmeters such as the Positive Displacement meter (PD meter), Turbine meter, Ultrasonic Flowmeter (UFM), Coriolis meter, Orifice meter, V-Cone meter, and Venturimeter, etc. are used for flow metering.

-- The design must strictly comply to project specifications and applicable international codes, standards and regulations, etc.
+The design must strictly comply with project specifications and applicable international codes, standards, and regulations, etc.

-- FMS Packages, in general, contains two numbers of metering runs (2 x 100 % configuration) one-meter run as a duty or operating and another meter run as standby.
+FMS Packages, in general, contain two numbers of metering runs (2 x 100 % configuration) one-meter run as a duty or operating and another meter run as standby.
 Under normal operation mode, only one stream (Stream-A) shall be in operation as Duty Stream.
-This is calculated to be able to provide 100% flow rates required to the FMS skid.
+This is calculated to be able to provide 100% flow rates required for the FMS skid.
 In this mode, the other stream (Stream-B) and Proving run should be fully isolated.

 Operating & Control Philosophy

-- Prior to the operation of the FMS Skid, a line-walk is required to ensure that all equipment is in the good installed condition.
+- Prior to the operation of the FMS Skid, a line walk is required to ensure that all equipment is in good installed condition.

-- Valve opening-close position shall be ensured to be as per PEFS (P&ID) requirements.
+- Valve opening-close position shall be ensured to be as per PEFS (P&ID Drawing) requirements.

-- Stream intended to be placed in operation must be pressure-equalized with the inlet pressure.
+- The stream intended to be placed in operation must be pressure-equalized with the inlet pressure.